Bootstrap for alerting

 I created a tiny Go package called bootstrap as the foundation for this kind of system.
 You can take a look at its godoc too.

-type that samples with replacement from a slice of floats,
+The package provides a Resampler type that samples with replacement from a slice of floats,

 aggregates them with whatever aggregation function you choose, and saves the result.
 You can then

-function to pick from the distribution of results.
+use a Quantile function to pick from the distribution of results.

 Here’s an example using the same test data set as my other post.